What is an Architectural Feasibility Study?

 Step 2: Determining the Massing of your Real Estate Project By Right

 The next step of a feasibility study is to lay out the building massing.
 After defining the site parameters from the zoning code, such as set backs, open air etc, we would draw up an existing massing.
-The 3D site plan of the building massing will start to allow us to determine the best laout for your project.
+The 3D site plan of the building massing will start to allow us to determine the best layout for your project.
 The 3D massing will include the building foot prints on all floors, max buildable height, and buildable open area.
 This is where your real estate project starts to come together!

 Step 3: Draw unit counts, overall floor plans, and elevations

 Once you have the building massing, it is time to get more detailed.
 A proper feasibility study will have all of the units drawn within that massing.
 With just 1 line separating units, this is not a schematic design exercise.
 A feasibility study's purpose is to get a rough idea of project scope.
-Once the units are placed, elevations and building penetraions may be added.
-Once the massing has detail, it is time to create the pacakge.
+Once the units are placed, elevations and building penetrations may be added.
+Once the massing has detail, it is time to create the package.

-You must work in 3D to achieve all design possiblilities.
+You must work in 3D to achieve all design possibilities.
 If you are engaging a firm that is not utilizing 3D design software, you are missing out.
 We have enabled our clients to gain millions of dollars by seeing the project from ALL

 angles and finding lost space.
 Ask your design firm what software they use.
 The only true design software available at the moment to maximize your initial real estate investment is Revit